srcfl/srcful-documentation/docs/developer/hardware.md

 ## User Experience
 The user experience of onboarding can vary depending on the level of integration desired.
 Basically, it is up to each gateway firmware to provide the means for:

-1. Network connectivity - most devices would need some kind of Network access, e.g., WiFi credentials
+ - Network connectivity - most devices would need some kind of Network access, e.g., WiFi credentials
-2. Inception
+ - Inception/Initialisation
-3. Location (Optional)
+ - Location (Optional)

 ### Local Interface
 In the simplest form, this is handled via the gateway itself, via a local interface, e.g., an internal webpage.
 This may be sufficient for a deeply technical product, possibly with other complex configuration of connected devices etc. The main caveat for a unified user experience in this case is the integration of the wallet key.
 There are, however, modules for most popular web frameworks that can handle this seamlessly.
 In the simplest case, the user will need to copy paste the wallet public key into the local interface.
 Depending on needs, the local interface can be as advanced as needed and provide a full user experience by utilizing the data egress of the SEN Network to do visualizations etc.